joaovitor11/AspCore2Angular4OneToMany/README.md

 # AspCore2Angular4OneToMany

-### Exemplo de CRUD exemplificando a relação de duas entidades 1 para N.
+### CRUD Example implementing a relation of two entities 1 to Many.

-#### Linguagens de programação e tecnologias utilizadas no desenvolvimento da aplicação:
+#### Programming languages and technologies used in application development:

 * ASP.NET Core 2;
 * C#;